Cognigy/salesforce-integrations/README.md

 # Setup

+## Download the source code

+To start with, download a local copy of this repository onto your computer.
+Use git (`git clone https://github.com/Cognigy/salesforce-integrations.git`) or download and unpack it into a folder you can access again.

 ## Install CLI

-To start with, you need to install the Salesforce CLI.
+Next, you need to install the Salesforce CLI.
 Find the installer here: https://developer.salesforce.com/tools/salesforcecli.

 A full installation guide is available here: https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm